Six Transcribed Improvisations on La Spagna

 Enrico Pieranunzi and Vicente Parrilla duo.
 Concert in Sevilla, March 15, 2015.
 Photo courtesy of FeMAS and Javier Sierra

-Apologies for the bad-quality audio: our recording equipment failed at the last moment, so the audio is just the one from the video camera — which was placed at the end of the hall.
-I would recommend the use of headphones to listen to the video.
+Apologies for the bad-quality audio: our recording equipment failed at the last moment, so the audio is just the one from the video camera—which was placed at the end of the hall.
+Headphones recommended for the video.

 Six improvisations on La Spagna [6/6]